The UK's new subscription contracts regime: what, when and why?

 As with pre-contract information, the new regime is quite prescriptive about the content of reminder notices.
 For example, they must not only include the amount of the renewal payment and when it will be payable, but also how it differs as compared with the previous renewal payment and how to end the contract to avoid liability for renewal payments.

-Cooling-off periods and cancellation rights
+Cooling-off periods, refunds and cancellation rights

 The new regime also requires consumers to be given cooling-off periods, during which they can cancel their subscription contract and have any fees refunded.
 In all cases, there will be a 14 day cooling-off period at the start of the subscription.
 Further 14 day renewal cooling-off periods are required in the following circumstances: